planqtn/planqtn/DEVELOPMENT.md

 ### The `local` workflow

 This is a workflow tested automatically by Github Actions, and is only required for developers to run if there is an issue with the Github Actions.
-These steps basically follow the relevant steps from .github/integration_tests.yml:
+These steps basically follow the relevant steps from .github/local_integration_tests.yml:

 - install the `htn` tool: `hack/cli_build.sh --install`
 - run `htn kernel start` to spin up the `local` kernel.
 - Then, to build the jobs images and load them into the k3d cluster, run `hack/htn images jobs --build --load-no-restart --k3d-cluster local`
 - After modifying `planqtn_jobs` or `qlego`, run `export KERNEL_ENV=local; check/jobs-integration`

-### The `personal-cloud` workflow
+### The `cloud` workflow

 This is a workflow tested automatically by Github Actions, and is only required for developers to run if there is an issue with the Github Actions.
-These steps basically follow the relevant steps from .github/integration_tests.yml:
+These steps basically follow the relevant steps from .github/cloud_integration_tests.yml:

-- setup `gcloud` to point your GCP project, see Personal GCP setup below
+- setup `gcloud` to have you logged in, see Personal GCP setup below
 - ensure that your Supabase env points to your personal Supabase project, see Personal Supabase setup below
-- To build the jobs images and deploy them to Cloud Run, run `hack/htn images jobs --build --deploy`
+- To build the jobs images and deploy them to Cloud Run, run `hack/htn cloud deploy`
-- After modifying any of the components run `export KERNEL_ENV=local; check/jobs-integration`
+- After modifying any of the components run `export KERNEL_ENV=cloud; check/jobs-integration`

 # Reference for developer tools